Kirkham, Lancashire: Location and amenities

 Kirkham Club Day, an annual gala, is held in early June, jointly with Wesham.
 The day involves the various churches and their chosen "Rose Queens", together with biblical tableau floats, civic dignitaries and brass bands, walking in procession through the town in the morning.

 The town's War Memorial is located in a small memorial garden on Barnfield.

 The St George Hotel was situated at the bottom on Station Road, at Town End, but closed in 2011 and was demolished in 2012 to make way for a block of flats.

-Following the closure of last remaining bank branch, for Yorkshire Building Society, the town now operates a banking hub at Hodgson Pavilion on Coronation Road.
+Following the closure of last remaining bank branch, for Yorkshire Building Society, the town made use of a temporary shared banking hub at Hodgson Pavilion on Coronation Road.
+In April 2026 a purpose-built permanent hub was opened at 71–73 Poulton Street.

 Media

 Local news and television programmes are provided by BBC North West and ITV Granada.
 Television signals are received from the Winter Hill TV transmitter.